Alberto Savinio

 Alberto Savinio [alˈbɛrto saˈvinjo], born as Andrea Francesco Alberto de Chirico (25 August 1891 – 5 May 1952) was a Greek-Italian writer, painter, musician, journalist, essayist, playwright, set designer and composer.
 He was the younger brother of 'metaphysical' painter Giorgio de Chirico.
 His work often dealt with philosophical and psychological themes, and he was also heavily concerned with the philosophy of art.

-Throughout his life, Savinio composed five operas and authored at least forty-seven books, including multiple autobiographies and memoirs.
+Throughout his life, Savinio composed five operas, and authored at least forty-seven books, including multiple autobiographies and memoirs.
 He also extensively wrote and produced works for the theatre.
 His work received mixed reviews during his lifetime.
 This was often due to his generally pervasive use of modernist techniques.
 He was influenced by Apollinaire, Picasso, Jean Cocteau, Max Jacob, and Fernand Léger, and had a significant influence on the surrealist movement.

 Life

 Birth and family

 Born in Athens, Greece, Andrea De Chirico was the third child of Evaristo De Chirico and Gemma Cervetto De Chirico (a Genoese noble).
 At the time of his birth, Andrea's parents were living as Italian expatriates in Greece while his father worked on the Greek railway system as an engineer for the Societé des Chemins de Fer de la Thessalie.
 His elder brother, three years his senior, was the renowned artist Giorgio de Chirico.
 Andrea also had an elder sister named Adele (or Adelaide), who died six months before his birth.
-Later in his life, Andrea would reflect upon his foreign birth as a special opportunity to determine his own destiny through determination of his own national identity.
+Later in his life, Andrea would reflect upon his foreign birth as a special opportunity to determine his own destiny through the determination of his own national identity.